dipien/google-play-api/README.md

     ./gradlew :googleplay:googlePlayListAPKs

-#### Publish listing task
+#### Publish Listing task

 Publish listings (feature/promo graphics, High resolution icon, screenshots, title, short and full descriptions) on Google Play.
+The listings are published for each locales defined on the LOCALES property.
+If some asset is not available for any locale, the assets inside the `default` directory will be used

     ./gradlew :googleplay:googlePlayPublishListings